JCSheeron/AS_305841_E00002/305841_E00002_AM_0/Logical/Libraries/GAMpMotion/Types.typ

-    MoveNotAllowed : BOOL:= TRUE; (* set if a requested move is not allowed, clear upon good request *) PlcSafetyEnable : BOOL := FALSE; (* PLC logic enable of SafeMC, via safety controller *) UpdateMoveParams : BOOL := FALSE; (* used to control the update bit to McAxisBasic when move params change *) UpdateCouplingParams : BOOL := FALSE; (* used to control the update bit to McAxisCoupling when move params change *) EnableReq : BOOL:= FALSE; (* request enabling (powering on) the controller. *) DisableReq : BOOL:= FALSE; (* request disabeling (powering off) the controller *) EnableCmd : BOOL:= FALSE; (* enable (power on) the controller.
+    MoveNotAllowed : BOOL:= TRUE; (* set if a requested move is not allowed, clear upon good request *) PlcSafetyEnable : BOOL := FALSE; (* PLC logic enable of SafeMC, via safety controller *) UpdateMoveParams : BOOL := FALSE; (* used to control the update bit to McAxisBasic when move params change *) EnableReq : BOOL:= FALSE; (* request enabling (powering on) the controller. *) DisableReq : BOOL:= FALSE; (* request disabeling (powering off) the controller *) EnableCmd : BOOL:= FALSE; (* enable (power on) the controller.
 Power off on false *)